bryanmonca/Summarization/README.md

 # Amazon food reviews Summarization
+As a project for cmsi537 Natural Language Processing, we explore text summarization.
 Given a series of input text sequences and output summaries, that task is to build, train, and evaluate the model to produce summaries.

 ## Data